Introduction

 When the meter is active and online, its actual readings will be dynamically used to calculate the available power for EV charging.
 In the example below:

-• The remaining panel capacity is allocated to the four chargers on the panel.
+- The system assigns the remaining panel capacity to the four chargers connected to it.

 What happens when the meter is offline or faulty?